 Let’s get started.

-Mark Newton is a men’s life coach in Portland.
+Mark Newton is an aspiring human and men’s life coach in Portland, Oregon.
 He is the founder and CRO (Chief Rousting Officer) at Overcoming Gravity.
-A native of the northwest, he’s had six careers.
+A native of the northwest, Mark has had six careers.
 After beginning his professional work as an architect in San Francisco, he taught at the Academy of Art College.
 While still in the Bay Area, he followed his passion to build, working as a carpenter and construction superintendent.
 Then, for several years, Mark led small, vibrant faith communities in California and Oregon.
-As a men’s life coach, he spends his time writing and coaching men here in Portland, and is currently writing his third novella.
+As a men’s life coach, he coaches men here in Portland, and is currently writing his third novella.
 Mark’s pronouns are he, him, and his.
 He works with men who feel overwhelmed — to get focused and get moving.